brendanberg/L/introduction.md

 The two boolean values in __L__ are `True` and `False`.
 They evaluate to themselves.

+__Atoms__

 	> blub
 	blub

+	> (blub)

-Atom types are identifiers in a context.
+Atom types are identifiers within a context.
 Atoms are any string of characters that starts with an alphabet character or underscore followed by any number of alphanumeric characters, underscores, or hyphens.
 Attempting to evaluate an identifier that has not been assigned a value results in the empty type.

+__Numbers__

 	> 42
 	42